Sign up

 You can read about Marcus's full experience here.

-The Moving More Activity Finder, provides a single, countywide platform for signposting people to local physical activity opportunities, including Hertfordshire Health Walks.
+The Moving More Activity Finder, provides a single, countywide platform for signposting people to local physical activity opportunities which includes all local Hertfordshire Health Walks.

 Our Funding Newsletter keeps you up to date with all the latest news and funding pots available.